Table of Contents

-Rarely mentioned in medical textbooks is when resuscitation attempts should be discontinued; however, it is an important topic.
+It is rarely mentioned in medical textbooks when resuscitation attempts should be discontinued; however, it is an important topic.
 Usually, if there are no signs of life after 10 minutes of resuscitation attempts, then it should be stopped.
-Research suggests after this point, those individuals who are resuscitated have high levels of mortality and morbidity; thus, beyond this point, the benefits do not outweigh the harm done.
-Remember hypoxia to important organs, such as the brain, can lead to lifelong complications, and irreversible damage can be done in a matter of minutes (Jain et al., 1991).
+Research suggests that after this point, high levels of mortality and morbidity occur in infants, and thus, the benefits do not outweigh the harm done.
+Remember, with hypoxia, irreversible damage can occur in a matter of minutes in major organs such as the brain, and can lead to lifelong complications.

-Make sure to measure the Apgar score at 1, 5, and 10 minutes.
-The score was developed by Virginia Apgar (hence the name).
-They are NOT used to guide resuscitation.
+Measure the Apgar score (developed by Virginia Apgar) at 1, 5, and 10 minutes.
+The scores are NOT used to guide resuscitation.
 They are, however, a good general marker of the success of a team’s resuscitation attempts.
 The score is determined using 5 categories: heart rate, respiratory effort, muscle tone, reflex irritability, and color.
-The Apgar score predicts neonatal and infantile death (UpToDate., 2017).
+The Apgar score predicts neonatal and infant death.

 Differential Diagnosis of Neonatal Resuscitation

-If the infant does not respond to resuscitation attempts, the following approach can be taken to ascertain the cause.
+If an infant does not respond to resuscitation attempts, the following approach can be taken to ascertain the cause:

-If they do not respond to positive pressure ventilation, consider a mechanical block.
-They may have meconium or excess mucus in the airway that needs clearing.
-They could also have a malformation of the pharyngeal airway that does not allow gas transport down the trachea.
-Those that do not respond to positive pressure ventilation could also have a lung function problem, i.e., a pneumothorax or significant pleural effusion etc. (UpToDate., 2017).
+With no response to positive pressure ventilation, consider a mechanical block.
+The infant may have meconium or excess mucus in the airway that needs clearing.
+He or she may also have a malformation of the pharyngeal airway that does not allow gas transport down the trachea.
+Infants who do not respond to positive pressure ventilation may have a lung function problem (e.g., a pneumothorax or significant pleural effusion, etc.).

-If the infant appears to have a central cyanosis, consider congenital heart disease.
-If there is a consistent bradycardia or slow heart rate, consider heart block.
-If the child is totally apneic, consider hypoxia of the CNS.
-They may also have some congenital neuromuscular condition etc. If the mother was given opioids for pain relief at any period, then consider opioid-induced respiratory depression (UpToDate., 2017).
+If the infant appears to have central cyanosis, consider congenital heart disease.
+If there is consistent bradycardia or slow heart rate, consider a heart block.
+If the child is totally apneic, consider hypoxia of the central nervous system (CNS).
+The infant may also have some congenital neuromuscular condition.
+Also, if the mother was given opioids for pain relief at any period, then consider opioid-induced respiratory depression.

 Complications of Neonatal Resuscitation

 Infants in need of extensive resuscitation are likely to have complications if they do survive.
-Consider sodium status, glucose, CNS complications (e.g., hypoxic brain injury can lead to a whole host of problems in the newborn), hypotension (think shock), hypocalcemia, and issues with feeding in these individuals.
-The longer the resuscitation process took, the more likely an infant is to have significant complications.
-Intensive care may be needed for close monitoring of some infants (UpToDate., 2017).
+Consider sodium status, glucose levels, CNS complications (e.g., hypoxic brain injury can lead to a whole host of problems in the newborn), hypotension (think shock), hypocalcemia, and issues with feeding.
+The longer the duration of the resuscitation process, the more likely an infant will have significant complications.
+Intensive care may be needed for close monitoring of some infants.